MatteoScianna/Xylella-Diffusion/README.md

 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_5years_vax_0.1.png" width="400" height="500" /> <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_5years_vax_0.5.png" width="400" height="500" />

-## Control Strategy 2 - Betweenness Centrality
+## Control Strategy 2 - Betweenness Centrality based susceptible groves eradication

 As already mentioned before, network science framework can be very useful in order to simulate and analyse the diffusion of an epidemic **[12,13]**.
 In this scenario, it is possible to exploit some well established epidemic diffusion models, such as the SIR, SI and SIS.
 These models, ruled by sets of differential equations, consider different possible states in which an individual can be during an epidemic and model the evolution of those states up to the end of the outbreak.